 Many work environments, particularly those in medical and health care settings, require that an individual be credentialed as an RD.

 - Hospitals, HMOs or other health care facilities, educating patients about nutrition and administering medical nutrition therapy as part of the health care team.
 They may also manage the foodservice operations in these facilities, overseeing everything from food purchasing and preparation to managing staff.

 - Sports nutrition and corporate wellness programs, educating clients about the connection between food, fitness, and health.

 - Food and nutrition-related businesses and industries, working in communications, consumer affairs, public relations, marketing, or product development.

 - Private practice, working under contract with health care or food companies or in their own business.
-RDs my provide services to foodservice or restaurant managers, food vendors, and distributors, or athletes, nursing home residents, or company employees.
+Registered Dietitians may provide services to foodservice or restaurant managers, food vendors, and distributors, or athletes, nursing home residents, or company employees.